CoronaCards/CoronaViewer/README.md

 You can also build this app for the Xcode Simulator instead of for your device.

+## Limitations

+### File Updates

+Files are updated based on modification time.
+To get the device to update the file, you must make sure the modification time is newer.

 ## Availability

 ### Supported Platforms